richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 ### Pre-Requisite Resources

-Provision a Virtual Machine:
-- Set up a Windows Server virtual machine
+- Virtual Machine
-- Install SQL Server with the Integration Services feature enabled
+  - SQL Server installed and Integration Services enabled

-Network Configuration:
   - Ensure the VM can communicate with Azure by allowing outbound connections
   - Configure firewall settings to permit necessary traffic for the Integration Runtime

 ------------------------- -------------------------

-### Visual Studio
+### Install Visual Studio

 Download and install Visual Studio 2022 Community from [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/)
 - In the Visual Studio Installer, check to include the "Data storage and processing" workload